dsni/tools/README.md

 # tools
-A collection of our favorite lightweight, open source tools.
+a collection of our favorite lightweight and open source tools